DevWurm/directory_library/README.md

 # directory_library
-A lightweight and simple library for exploring directorys in C++ easily (show files and folers in a directory).
+A lightweight and simple multiplatform library for exploring directorys in C++ easily (show files and folers in a directory).
 With the library you get access to a simple class wich does all the directory crawling for you.
 You put in a path and get back a list of all the files and directorys in the given directory.
+It provides the same interface for Windows and Unix Systems.

 ##Librarys
-The code is compiled in one library "libdirectory.a", you need to add to your sources, together with the libdirectory.h header file you have to include into your source files.
+The code is compiled in one library "libdirectory.a"/"libdirectory_windows.a", you need to add to your sources, together with the libdirectory.h/libdirectory_windows.h header file you have to include into your source files.

 ##How to use